RafaelBarbosatec/flutter_robot/README.md

 ### Creating a golden files

 Now just run the command `flutter test --update-goldens`.
-If averything is ok your test will pass and create a folder named `golden_files` and inside that the file `MyFeaturePage_screen.png`.
+If everything is ok, your test will pass and create a folder named `golden_files` and inside that the file `MyFeaturePage_screen.png`.

 Ready!
 When you run `flutter test` your test will validate the golden test.

 ## Creating test using scenarios

-First of all, What is `scenarios` here?
+First of all, what are `scenarios` here?
-`Scenarios` is a group of mocks that help you to arrive in especific state of your controller to validate it.
+`Scenarios` are a group of mocks that help you to arrive in a specific state of your controller to validate it.

-In this kind of test we don't do mock the controller, we mock the controller dependencies.
+In this kind of test, we don't mock the controller, we mock the controller dependencies.

 The idea here is testing the controller and the view.

 So, let's keep going!

-The first step is create a `scenarios` file.
-Just create a class and extending of `RobotScenario`:
+The first step is to create a `scenarios` file.
+Just create a class and extend `RobotScenario`:

 `example_page_scenarios.dart`